Nelvazz/ctm-jslinter/README.md

 # **ctm-jslinter**
-A powerful and customizable JavaScript linter that runs on Node.js startup or via a terminal command.
+A customizable JavaScript linter that runs on Node.js startup or via a terminal command.
 Define your own rules and ensure code consistency across your projects.

 ## **Features**
 - Automatically checks files for linting issues when a Node.js process starts.
 - Run manually with a terminal command for specific files or folders.
-- Fully customizable rules.
 - Lightweight and fast.

 ## **Installation**